qemus/qemu-host/readme.md

 </div></h1>

-Host for communicating with a QEMU Guest Agent helper daemon, which is installed in the guest.
-It is used to exchange information between the host and guest, and to execute commands in the guest.
+Tool for communicating with a QEMU Guest Agent helper daemon, it is used to exchange information between the host and guest, and to execute commands in the guest.

 ### Detailed Summary